 Who Is Hermes?
-6 Facts About the Greek God & Messenger
+8 Facts About the Greek God & Divine Messenger

 greek god hermes marble sculpture details

-Hermes was the great messenger of the gods in Greek mythology.
-One of the twelve gods of Mount Olympus, Hermes famously wore winged sandals so he could fly between the heavens, the earth and the underworld.
-A trickster, traveler, thief, and troublemaker, he embroiled himself in all sorts of mischief and mystery as his stories unraveled.
+Hermes was counted among the 12 Olympian gods in Greek myth and was considered the divine messenger.
+With his winged sandals, he could pass between the divine and human realms and also travel into the underworld, making him a Chthonic god and soul guide.
+He was considered a divine trickster and the patron of travelers, thieves, and troublemakers.
+He gets embroiled himself in all sorts of mischief in surviving Greek myths.
 Let’s take a closer look at some of the most famous facts surrounding the life of the Greek god Hermes, one of the most exciting and varied characters in their mythology.

-1. Greek God Hermes Stole a Herd of Sheep
+1. How the Greek God Hermes Stole a Herd of Sheep

 Get the latest articles delivered to your inbox